 St. Mary's River Fish Camp 904-845-4440

 Both of these coastal rivers give anglers the opportunity to catch a variety of freshwater species.
 When fishing the Saint Marys River, be sure to keep current on both Florida and Georgia regulations as rules change depending on your location.
 In the upper reaches of these rivers in areas of greater freshwater concentrations, black bass, bream, and catfish can all be taken.
-The St. Marys River is known for its healthy populations of bluegill and redbreast sunfish.
-The shallower, vegetated banks are the most productive sunfish habitats in these rivers.
+The shallower, vegetated banks are the most productive panfish habitats in these rivers.
 Woody snags or downed trees should be targeted as well.
 Live baits, such as worms and crickets, are great choices for sunfish in these waters.
-Both the Nassau and the St. Marys River have good populations of largemouth bass as well.
-Targeting cypress stands and other woody structure with soft plastics or jigs along river shorelines is a great way to fish for bass.
+Bream can also be taken by casting small spinners like beetle spins and jigs in and around the snags mentioned above.
+Both the Nassau and the St. Marys River have good populations of largemouth bass as well, and anglers should fish flooded cypress trees and other woody structure with soft plastics or jigs.
+Regular winter coldfronts could push fish into deeper holes and stretches of the river.
 Good largemouth fishing can be found in the areas around King’s Ferry, Boulogne and St. George.
 In the lower stretches of these rivers anglers can fish for a variety of saltwater species including drum, sea trout, and flounder.
 Live bait is an effective way of taking these species, with mud-minnows, shrimp, and crabs being popular choices.
 Artificial jigs and plugs are two effective ways to target these fish as well.
 Areas to target include deeper holes, current breaks, woody structure, and areas of hard bottom.